How to be a Good Citizen

 The law is summed up and fulfilled by love.
 Love is not an excuse for breaking the commandments but a way of keeping them.
 The commands were given out of love for us and are fulfilled by love.
 Paul does not write if you love you need not obey the commands.
 Rather, he says if you love you will fulfil the commands.

-Lord, help me today to love my neighbour as myself.
-Help me to ‘put aside the deeds of darkness and put on the armour of light’ (v.12).
-I want to clothe myself with the Lord Jesus Christ and not ‘think about how to gratify the desires of the sinful nature’ (v.14).
+Lord, I want to clothe myself with the Lord Jesus Christ and not ‘think about how to gratify the desires of the sinful nature’ (v.14).
+May the love of Jesus be seen in me today.

 As we look around the world today we see good and bad leadership and government.
-The people of Israel had their share of bad government.
+The people of Israel had their share of bad government too.

 Saul became an example of the kind of government that is spoken about in Revelation 13.
 Nevertheless, David sought as far as he possibly could to remain loyal and subject to his authority.

-Lord, help us to have the right attitude to all those who you put in authority over us (whether in the church or in the state).
-Help us to submit with good grace even when we disagree.
+Lord, help me to live as a good citizen with the right attitude to all those who you put in authority over me.
+Help me to submit with good grace even when I disagree.
 Help us also to have the wisdom to know when the limits have been reached.

 ‘Be up and awake to what God is doing!’
 (Romans 13:12, MSG)